Alkaness/-ML-IT-BEST-HACKath0n-10-/README.md

 # 🚀 ML IT BEST Hackathon Submission

 ![Project Banner](public/pacman.png)
-*(Note: Use one of your images here, e.g., pacman.png or a screenshot of the site)*

 ## 📄 About
 This project was created for submission to **IT Responsible**.
 It is a **Gamified Personal Portfolio** designed to showcase skills and projects in an interactive way.